 - Employing anti-phishing best practices

-- Ensuring that databases on hard drives or web applications are properly protected
+- The databases is protected on hard drives or web applications are properly.

 On-Premises Assets Are Breached the Most